mulcmu/klipper/docs/Delta_Calibrate.md

 Klipper has a DELTA_CALIBRATE command that can perform basic delta calibration.
-This command probes seven different points on the bed and calculates new values for the tower angles, tower endstops, and delta radius.
+This command probes seven different points on the bed and calculates new values for the tower angles and tower endstops.

-In order to perform this calibration the initial delta parameters (arm lengths, radius, and endstop positions) must be provided and they should have an accuracy to within a few millimeters.
+In order to perform this calibration the initial delta parameters (arm lengths, radii, and endstop positions) must be provided and they should have an accuracy to within a few millimeters.
 Most delta printer kits will provide these parameters - configure the printer with these initial defaults and then go on to run the DELTA_CALIBRATE